JuliaAI/Imbalance.jl/paper.md

 - Should document all functions, including internal ones
 - Comments should be included to justify or simplify written implementations when needed

 This set of design principles is also satisfied by `Imbalance.jl`.
-Implemented techniques are tested by testing smaller units that form the technique.
+Implemented techniques are tested by testing smaller units that form them.
 Aside from that, end-to-end tests are performed for each technique by testing properties and characteristics of the technique or by using the `imbalanced-learn` toolbox from Python and comparing outputs.

 ### User Experience